sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

  round(digits = 2)
 ```

-The first step of a sequence of pipes can be a value, a variable, or a function including arguments.
+The first step of a sequence of pipes can be a value, a variable, or a function, including arguments.
 The code below shows a series of examples of different ways of achieving the same result.
-The examples use the function `round`, which also allows for a second argument `digits = 2`.
+The examples use the function `round`, which also allows for a second argument: `digits = 2`.
 Note that, when using the pipe operator, only the nominally second argument is provided to the function `round` -- that is `round(digits = 2)`

 ```r